thedatanecdotes/DataAnecdotesWeb/README.md

    4) Conclusion
 - [Our Team](https://dscommunity.in)
    Its the page you would want to visit to meet all the harworking, bright minds putting up amazing stories for you.
-   <br> P.S. - KRITI GANDOTRA ROCKKKKSSSS!!!!</br>

 - [Contact Us](https://dscommunity.in)
   Fill the form on this page if you want to reach out to us for feedback or getting your hands on the unbiased data analysis on topic of your choice.
-  <br>FOR PEOPLE ASKING WHO ARE ASKING FOR KRITI GANDOTRA'S NUMBER, WE WOULD LIKE TO SAY THAT WE DONT GIVE OUT NUMBERS OF CELEBRITIES.
-SORRY!!
-  If you are still very desperate, contact her on @therealkritigandotra - yes, she is REAL</br>

 ## BUILT WITH
   JavaScript <br>HTML</br>CSS<br>ReactJS</br>BootStrap 4<br>Shell</br>